primus/metroplex/README.md

 metroplex.sparks(sparks, fn)
 ```

-Get the servers for each of the ids in the given array.
-It will return an object
+Get the servers for each id in the given `sparks` array.
+It will return an
-and just like the `metroplex.spark` it does not check if spark is hosted on the
+object and just like `metroplex.spark` it does not check if the spark is hosted
-current server.
+on the current server.

 ## License